 Batch sets are created by the IPS (Image Production System) as part of asset ingestion.

 Upload the images for your Image Sets.
 Remember that users can zoom on images in the Image Set Viewer.
 As such, choose your images carefully.
-Make sure that the images are least 2000 pixels in the largest dimension.
+Make sure that the images are least 2000 pixels in the largest size.
 Experience Manager Assets supports many image file formats, but lossless TIFF, PNG, and EPS images are recommended.

 In Image Sets, users click thumbnail images in the Image Set Viewer.